JonathanBas/JonathanBas.github.io/index.md

 title: Home
 ---

-I am a postdoctoral researcher at ANSES, mainly focused on the epidemiology and modelling of vector-borne diseases.
+I am a postdoctoral researcher on the epidemiology and modelling of infectious diseases, with a focus on vector-borne diseases.

+This website is still in construction.

 Go to my [CV](https://jonathanbas.github.io/CV.html).